Gainsborough (UK Parliament constituency): Boundaries

 1997–2010: The District of West Lindsey, and the District of East Lindsey wards of Binbrook and Wragby.

-2010–present: The District of West Lindsey, and the District of East Lindsey ward of Wragby.
+2010–2024: The District of West Lindsey, and the District of East Lindsey ward of Wragby.

-This constituency is named for its largest town of Gainsborough, on the west edge of the constituency, and comprises the West Lindsey district, and the Wragby ward of the East Lindsey district.
+2024–present: The District of West Lindsey.

 Constituency profile

 This relatively vast rural seat north of Lincoln is named after the small market town at its western boundary.
 Regeneration projects are attempting to reduce pockets of severe deprivation in the constituency, but most of the area is affluent, albeit remote from many major cities; the closest conurbation is the city of Lincoln to the immediate south.
 Scunthorpe and Grimsby are both close enough to the northern edge of the constituency to be significant to residents.
 Though arable farming dominates the landscape and noteworthy pig farming industry (see Lincolnshire sausages), agriculture is in decline and the service/creative sector dominates.
 The seat has elected Conservative MPs since 1924 and is a stronghold, as well as giving its MPs very long tenures, having been represented by only three people since 1924.